 LET’S PENCIL YOU IN!

-Age does matter when taking newborn photos and I usually prefer to schedule 7-14 days after delivery.
+Age does matter when taking newborn photos and I usually prefer to schedule 5-14 days after delivery.
 At this age, they are more likely to curl up in “womb-like” poses, stay asleep longer, and don’t mind being undressed.
-I’ll be moving them around and scrunching them into those sweet sleepy newborn images, so we want to make sure they’re sleepy enough to allow us to handle them.
+I’ll be moving them around and scrunching them into those sweet sleepy newborn images, so we want to make sure they’re sleepy enough to allow me to handle them.
 Plus, babies just tend to do a lot better with the session within their first 14 days.
-After that, it’s almost impossible to get baby into that deep sleep that came so easily in their first few days and things like baby acne and colic have set in.
+After that, it’s sometimes hard to get baby into that deep sleep that came so easily in their first few days and things like baby acne and colic have set in.
 That being said, I have done a few newborn sessions after the 14 day mark with much success so it is still not too late.

 CRANK THE HEAT!